 A popular weed-control strategy on organic farms is "stale seedbed" planting, in which a bed is tilled and irrigated to encourage weed seeds to germinate.
 The weeds are then killed, either before the crop is planted or right before the crop emerges.
 This is best accomplished by flame-weeding the bed with a propane torch, which won't disturb the soil and bring up new weed seeds.

 Here is an example of how to do stale seedbed planting: Till a bed, direct seed a crop such as carrots, and irrigate the bed.
 A few days before the crop is expected to emerge, flame-weed or very shallowly hoe the entire bed.
 When the crop emerges later, it won't have to compete with weeds right away and can get off to a good start.

-Another strategy for getting ahead of annual weeds involves planting farm seed and cover crops in areas not in direct production, If there is a short window between harvest and planting, say a month or two between spring and fall crops, a quick annual such as buckwheat can be planted to keep the soil covered so weeds can't get established.
-Cover crops also can be used for a longer period, or even a full season, to combat a weed problem.
+Another strategy for getting ahead of annual weeds involves planting farm seed and cover crops in areas not in direct production.
+If there is a short window between harvest and planting, say a month or two between spring and fall crops, a quick annual such as buckwheat can be planted to keep the soil covered so weeds can't get established.
+Cover crops also can be used for a longer period, or even a full season, or in a series of rotations, to combat a weed problem.
 The key is to choose the right cover crop that will germinate and grow quickly, outcompeting weeds.
-See Further Reading , below, to learn more.
+See Further Reading, below, to learn more.